 These roads are highly damaging

-Then we have the £2 billion Stonehenge tunnel, which UNESCO has criticised and is currently being challenged in the courts after Transport Secretary approved the scheme against the advice of the Planning Inspectorate.
-Elsewhere, Highways England plans to splash £8 billion or more on a Lower Thames Crossing and is threatening the Cotswolds Area of Outstanding Natural Beauty with its plans for the A417's so called 'Missing Link'.
-Here it chose the cheapest most damaging option despite the more expensive tunnel route proving more economic benefits.
+Then we have the £2 billion Stonehenge tunnel, which UNESCO criticised, the Planning Inspectorate recommended refusal but Grant Shapps approved anyway, only to have his approval quashed in the High Court.
+However, he appears determined to bulldoze this scheme through regardless of the damage to the World Heritage Site.
+Elsewhere, National Highways plans to splash £8 billion or more on a Lower Thames Crossing and is threatening the Cotswolds Area of Outstanding Natural Beauty with its plans for the A417's so called 'Missing Link'.
+Here it chose the cheapest most damaging option despite the more expensive tunnel route having more economic benefits.
 The Peak District is also threatened as is a swathe of countryside between Oxford and Cambridge with a new expressway despite claims that the expressway is dead.
 In London we've published a report on the impact of the proposed Silvertown Tunnel and how it will undermine the mayor's ambition for a 2030 carbon neutral city.

-Despite the more progressive outlook of some sub-national (regional) transport bodies, their transport strategies can still have too much emphasis on new trunk roads.
+Despite the more progressive outlook of some sub-national (regional) transport bodies, their transport strategies still contain too much emphasis on new trunk roads.

-Please get in touch if you need help or advice on how to challenge a new or expanded road being promoted by Highways England.
+Please get in touch if you need help or advice on how to challenge a new or expanded road being promoted by National Highways.
 You might also usefully look at Campaign for Better Transport's Roads Campaigner Guide which contains a lot of useful tips and information and its companion guides on: